 I think we all know how harmful fireworks are to the environment.
 We’re getting more digitalized but we don’t want to easily leave our traditional habits either.
 Intel had a very creative ad for the Fourth of July in 2015.
 I wouldn’t say it is a great “sustainable” ad campaign as it uses a lot of electricity to do that.
 However, it is definitely better than fireworks.

-Best Nonprofit Organizations (NPO) and Non-Governmental Organizations (NGO) Sustainability Ad Campaigns by Brands
+Best Nonprofit Organizations (NPO) and Non-Governmental Organizations (NGO) Sustainability Ad Campaigns

 Here my favorite part is!
 I think you will agree with me but I believe these organizations are the most sincere ones when it comes to environment and sustainability.